-Specialist groups run by outside agencies e.g Speech and Language therapy OR Occupational therapy groups
+Specialist groups run by outside agencies e.g Speech and Language therapy OR Occupational therapy groups your child this would mean:

-- Local Authority central services such as the ASD Outreach Team or Sensory Service (for students with a hearing or visual need) - Outside agencies such as the Speech and Language therapy (SALT) Service.
+Local Authority central services such as the ASD Outreach Team or Sensory Service (for students with a hearing or visual need) Outside agencies such as the Speech and Language therapy (SALT) Service.

-- Your child will have been identified by the class teacher/SENCo (or you will have raised your worries) as needing more specialist input instead of or in addition to quality first teaching and intervention groups. - You will be asked to come to a meeting to discuss your child's progress and help plan possible ways forward. - You may be asked to give your permission for the school to refer your child to a specialist professional e.g a Speech and Language Therapist or Educational Psychologist.
-This will help the school and yourself understand your child's particular needs better and be able to support them better in school. - The specialist professional will work with your child to understand their needs and make recommendations, which may include: - Making changes to the way your child is supported in class e.g some individual support or changing some aspects of teaching to support them better - Support to set better targets which will include their specific expertise
+Your child will have been identified by the class teacher/SENCo (or you will have raised your worries) as needing more specialist input instead of or in addition to quality first teaching and intervention groups.

+You will be asked to come to a meeting to discuss your child's progress and help plan possible ways forward.

+You may be asked to give your permission for the school to refer your child to a specialist professional e.g a Speech and Language Therapist or Educational Psychologist.
+This will help the school and yourself understand your child's particular needs better and be able to support them better in school.

+The specialist professional will work with your child to understand their needs and make recommendations, which may include:

-- A group run by school staff under the guidance of the outside professional e.g a social skills group - A group or individual work with outside professional - The school may suggest that your child needs some agree individual support in school.
+- Making changes to the way your child is supported in class e.g some individual support or changing some aspects of teaching to support them better - Support to set better targets which will include their specific expertise - A group run by school staff under the guidance of the outside professional e.g a social skills group - o A group or individual work with outside professional

+• The school may suggest that your child needs some agree individual support in school.
 They will tell you how the support will be used and what strategies will be put in place.
 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.